Scam Alerts

-These scams attempt to request personal or financial information in numerous ways including:
+These scams attempt to request personal or financial information in numerous ways including, but not limited to:

 • Directing you to “scam” websites that appear to be linked to the retailer.